grape-oauth2/grape_oauth2/README.md

 end
 ```

-And just mount `GrapeOAuth2` Token endpoint to your main API class:
+And just inject `GrapeOAuth2` into your main API class:

 ```ruby
 # app/twitter.rb